nailgun/q-injector/README.md

 ### Dependency

-Dependency is an object which is used by other objects.
-A dependency also have a name, which is used by other objects to refer to the dependency.
+Dependency is an object used by other objects.
+A dependency have a name, used by other objects to refer to the dependency.

-In terms of JavaScript dependency can be a function, an object, a number, anything.
+In terms of JavaScript, dependency can be a function, an object, a number, anything.

+### Factory method

+A JavaScript function, used to construct a dependency object.
+It can be asynchronous, returning a promise.

 ### Dependency injection

 Dependency injection is a process of dependency resolution.
 Objects get links to their dependencies declared by names.

-An Injector instance has single namespace for dependencies.
+An Injector instance has a single namespace for dependencies.
 Dependency named `service1` will be always the same within the Injector instance.

 One dependency can depend on other, others can depend on another, etc. By